Four basic ways to protect your personal information and reduce your risk of identity theft are:

 Stop pre-approved credit card offers

 Unless you are really shopping for a credit card, stop pre-approved credit card offers.
 They are easy to spot in your mail box and can easily be used by identity thieves to get a credit card in your name.
-You can have your name removed from credit bureau marketing lists by calling toll-free to 888-5OPTOUT (888-567-8688) or visiting the Opt Out website at www.optoutprescreen.com.
+You can have your name removed from credit reporting agencies lists by calling toll-free to 888-5OPTOUT (888-567-8688) or visiting the Opt Out website at www.optoutprescreen.com.

 Check your bills and bank statements